 Bob Marley - Redemption Song

-An uncharacteristic ballad amongst the reggae icon's catalogue, Redemption Song is also something of an anomaly amongst Bob Marley songs as it features no musicians other than Bob himself on guitar and vocals.
+An uncharacteristic ballad amongst the reggae icon's catalogue, Redemption Song is also something of an anomaly amongst Bob Marley songs as it feature no musicians other than Bob himself on guitar and vocals.

 Lyrically, the track is at once powerfully political - referencing a speech by Jamaican political leader Marcus Garvey - as well intensely personal, touching on Marley's own mortality as he faced the cancer that would ultimately kill him a year later.

 Whether you can call Paranoid Android a true acoustic song is perhaps debatable - after all, there are large sections of Radiohead's late-'90s epic that are notably noisy and electrified.
 Arguably, however, it's the track's acoustic-driven moments, which are at once tender and anthemic, that make it the classic that it surely is.

 Neil Young chalk up his biggest hit to the result of a back injury.
 Unable to stand for long periods of time and finding his electric guitars too heavy, Young found it easier to play acoustics while seated - Heart Of Gold is one of several gentle acoustic songs he wrote in 1971.

 While the gentle folk-rock song, which featured three wheezy harmonica breaks, scored with audiences, hitting number 1 on Billboard’s Hot 100, it failed to impress Bob Dylan, who said, “I used to hate it when it came on the radio.
 I always liked Neil Young, but it bothered me every time I listened to Heart Of Gold.
 I think it was up at number one for a long time, and I'd say, ‘Shit, that's me.
 If it sounds like me, it should as well be me.’”